Vic

 12. "FFF" (2:38)

 OK, I was still loving Dave and Co. at this point so I rushed out to buy this one as a new release.
 BIG, BIG mistake!
-Holy cow, this doesn't even sound like Megadeth as they jump head long into pop metal, or better described as modern hard rock.
-"Disingtegrators" is a fast number that brings back memories of days gone by, and "Trust" and "She-Wolf" are decent songs but the majority of this album is a let down, especially to long time fans.
-I guess Megadeth will have to cope with having 6 year old kids as fans as that is who likes this kind of stuff (not unlike Metallica's recent releases).
-The disc came with a cool collector's card with a pic of Vic Rattlehead, who use to adorn Megadeth's covers.
-I saw Megadeth on this tour and these new songs sounded a bit better live mixed in with all the classics.
+Holy cow, this doesn't even sound like Megadeth as they jump head long into pop metal, or better described as melodic hard rock.
+"Disintegrators" is a fast number that brings back memories of days gone by, and "Trust" and "She-Wolf" are good songs but the majority of this album is a let down, especially to long time fans.
+I guess Megadeth will have to cope with having 10 year old kids as fans as that is who likes this kind of stuff (not unlike Metallica's recent releases).

 Megadeth - Live Trax (Capitol/Japan) 1997